NSkye/react-time-formatter/README.md

 There's only one guideline.
 ### Avoid early or unnecessary dereference
 **❌ Incorrect:**
-Although this may seem to work fine, `HH`, `mm` and `ss` occur before any logic happens which may lead to incorrect results down the line.
+Although this may seem to work fine, `HH`, `mm` and `ss` occur before any logic happens which may lead to incorrect results in some cases.
 ```tsx
 <Interval from={DateA} to={DateB}>
   {({ HH, mm, ss }) => <span>{HH}:{mm}:{ss}</span>}